-I would say, I have been lucky enough to experience a few museums/galleries domestically and across Europe, the visit to the British Museum left an uneasy taste on the tongue.
+I have been lucky enough to have the ability to experience, a few museums/galleries domestically and in Europe.
+This visit to the British Museum left an uneasy taste in my mouth.

 And there it was, The Pantheon.